Venafi/VenafiPS/README.md

 Your API key can be found in your user profile->preferences.
 View the help on all the ways you can create a new Venafi session with `help New-VenafiSession -full`.

+Helpful with devops scenarios including pipelines, you can now provide either a VaaS key or TPP token for `-VenafiSession` for all function calls with no need to execute `New-VenafiSession`.

 ### Examples
 One of the easiest ways to get started is to use `Find-TppObject`: